-A plasma reactive ion etcher is used to excite gases in order to etch certain materials such as silicon, gallium arsenide, aluminium and films of organic materials in particular photoresists, to create nanopatterned materials.
-Max. size = 17cm.
+A plasma reactive ion etcher is used to excite gases in order to etch certain materials such as silicon, gallium arsenide, aluminium and films of organic materials (in particular, photoresists, used to create nanopatterned materials).

-The K & S wedge bonder will bond gold and aluminium wire for device connection to package pins.
+The wedge bonder will bond gold and aluminium wire for device connection to package pins.

 This instrument is used to check layer thickness

 Fine probe needles are employed to measure resistance and diode characteristics in the x – y plane.

-Two electron microscopes are available for the examination of structures or coating quality.
+An electron microscope is available for the examination of structures.
 Resolution 3-5 nm.

-The Clean Room is available for use by staff and students in the department, and by local business.
-Free samples can be prepared, for further details please contact Iain Will (tel: +44 (0)1904 322382 email: firstname.lastname@example.org)
+The Clean Room is available for use by staff and students in the department, and by local business in some cases.

 Mr Charan Panesar